tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - TLS HandshakeType Registry: Future values are allocated via Standards Action {{RFC5226}}.
-IANA \[SHALL update/has updated] this registry to rename item 4 from "NewSessionTicket" to "new_session_ticket" and to add the "encrypted_extensions", "end_of_early_data", "key_update", and "message_hash" values.
+IANA \[SHALL update/has updated] this registry to rename item 4 from "NewSessionTicket" to "new_session_ticket" and to add the "hello_retry_request_RESERVED", "encrypted_extensions", "end_of_early_data", "key_update", and "message_hash" values.

 This document also uses the TLS ExtensionType Registry originally created in